Best Winter Carp Rigs: A Total Fishing Tackle Rig School

 The Spinner Rig (Ronnie Rig)

 99% of the time I fish the Spinner Rig with a Korda Krank hook in a size 6 and 14mm pop up, usually something bright and fruity.
 On a clear, firm lake bed the boom section of the rig I tie with the Korda Boom material, the stiffness kicks the rig away from the leader and ensures the rig is fishing every single time.
-If the bottom had low lying or dying weed then I would change to coated braid, it will still kick away from the leader and lead system and the slightly more supple material will take the contours of the bottom better.
+If the bottom had low-lying or dying weed then I would change to a coated braid, it will still kick away from the leader and lead system and the slightly more supple material will take the contours of the bottom better.

 Rig length varies between 6 inches and 12 inches, shorter for the clear spots and longer for the more choddy areas.
 A great opener for our look at the best winter carp rigs!